 Mohonk Mountain House

-Located in Adirondack Park, this resort features 6 million acres of recreation area and includes a movie theater, bowling alley, ice skating, full-service spa, fitness center, wellness classes, saunas, steam rooms, hot tubs and restaurants.
-Its buildings – which include wood-beamed exteriors and cast iron fireplaces – reflect 19th century architecture.
+Located in Adirondack Park, this resort features 6 million acres of recreation area and has a movie theater, bowling alley, ice skating, full-service spa, fitness center, wellness classes, saunas, steam rooms, hot tubs and restaurants.
+Its buildings, accented with wood-beamed exteriors and cast iron fireplaces, reflect 19th century architecture.
 Visitors can try out the slopes on Whiteface Mountain or drop by the Olympic Museum.

 Gurney’s Montauk Resort and Seawater Spa

 Only 4 miles from the Montauk train station, this oceanfront resort showcases the best of the beach in the off-season, making it one of the best winter day trips from NYC.
-It features a full-service spa, heated indoor saltwater pool and gym, as well as a cocktail lounge, beach club and several restaurants.
-The rooms feature high-definition TVs, private verandas, kitchens, beamed ceilings, fireplaces and terraces for a cozy stay.
+It features a full-service spa with heated indoor saltwater pool and gym, as well as a cocktail lounge and several restaurants.
+While you are in town, discover more ways you can enjoy your day in Montauk in the winter.

 Fun For the Kids